Back to Blog

 return "postgresql://..."

-The trickier part was ensuring we didn’t accidentally commit database files or run SQLite in production.
-We added:
+The trickier part was ensuring I didn’t accidentally commit database files or run SQLite in production.
+I added:

-We also made sure our migration scripts avoided Postgres-specific features (like JSONB or partial indexes) during dev—either by conditionally skipping or using standard SQL equivalents.
+I also made sure my migration scripts avoided Postgres-specific features (like JSONB or partial indexes) during dev—either by conditionally skipping or using standard SQL equivalents.
 So far, zero conflicts.

 The commit was small—'switched to sqlite for development, added gitignore'—but the impact wasn’t.
 Onboarding time dropped from hours to minutes.
 Local rebuilds are faster.
-And we’re not wasting mental RAM on database plumbing.
+And I’m not wasting mental RAM on database plumbing.

 When SQLite Works (And When It Doesn’t)